snowplow-archive/snowplow.github.com/_posts/2016-10-07-iglu-r6-ceres-released.md

 }
 {% endhighlight %}

 It is clear that the column type for the `example_string_field` should be `VARCHAR`.
-There is nothing to indicate how long the field should be.
+However, there is nothing to indicate how long the field should be.
 As a result, when schema under-determines the associated Redshift DDL, and linting the schema with the increased severity level will fail:

 {% highlight bash %}
 $ /path/to/igluctl lint schemas/com.example_company/example_event/jsonschema/1-0-1 --severityLevel 2